How Are Energy And Mass Related

 Q: Can I use E = mc² to calculate the energy released in a chemical reaction?

 A: While E = mc² is fundamentally correct for all processes, the mass changes in chemical reactions are extremely small.
-The energy released or absorbed in a chemical reaction comes from changes in the bonding energies between atoms and molecules.
+So the energy released or absorbed in a chemical reaction comes from changes in the bonding energies between atoms and molecules.
 These energy changes are typically much smaller than the mass-energy equivalent predicted by E = mc², making the mass difference practically undetectable in typical chemical reactions.

 Q: Is E = mc² only relevant in nuclear physics?